 Did you know that protein and fiber have been shown to make you feel fuller longer?
 So if you often find yourself hungry all day long, it might be because you are starting your day with a bunch of carbs and no protein or fiber!

 I get it, sweet food is SO MUCH MORE FUN to enjoy in the morning!
 That’s why I love using plant based protein powder to amp up the protein in my sweet treats!
 This breakfast quinoa bowl is no different!
-I added Nuzest Coffee flavored protein (affiliate) to this for some added protein and to make this more fun to enjoy!
+I added Nuzest Coffee flavored protein to this for some added protein and to make this more fun to enjoy!
 Who doesn’t love mocha flavored breakfast!
-PS use the code below to get 15% off your Nuzest order!

 All about quinoa

 Have you ever made quinoa?
-Ever since I was introduced to this seed (yes it’s a seed not a grain) I’ve been in love.
-As a 90% vegetarian I am always looking for a way to add more protein in my day.
+Ever since I was introduced to this seed (yes it’s a seed, not a grain) I’ve been in love.
+As a 90% vegetarian, I am always looking for a way to add more protein in my day.
 Quinoa is great for that.
-It’s filling like a grain, but is also packed with protein.
-It actually has a all the essential amino acids in it, which can be hard to find in vegetarian foods.
+It’s filling like a grain but is also packed with protein.
+It actually has all the essential amino acids in it, which can be hard to find in vegetarian foods.

 You may find white, black or red quinoa – all three of these are great to use in this breakfast bowl.
 I just recently started cooking the red and black quinoa (I used red in this recipe).
 The red and black quinoa are not as fluffy as the white quinoa, but all three are great for this.
 I’ve made this breakfast bowl with white quinoa as well, and it’s just as good – so use whatever quinoa you have around!

 If you love this recipe check out these other simple breakfast ideas!